 We are a family owned and operated business with humble beginnings.

-1991 Don Sr. was actually a bank executive in his day job while his son worked full time trying to grow the dumpling business.
-Their largest customer was Quinn Wholesale, and in a coincidence IJ Quinn happened to also serve on Don Sr.'s bank board of directors.
-In a conversation one day in 1991, Mr. Quinn told Sr. he should produce tortillas.
-He believed they were going to become very popular in the US, including in the Southeast.
-Don Sr. shared that information with his son, and as they say, a business was born.
+1991 Don Sr. held a position as a bank executive during his regular work hours, while his son dedicated himself full-time to expanding the dumpling venture.
+Their principal customer was Quinn Wholesale, and it turned out to be a serendipitous connection, as IJ Quinn also coincidentally served on Don Sr.'s bank board of directors.
+In a conversation that unfolded in 1991, Mr. Quinn suggested to Don Sr. that they venture into tortilla production.
+He foresaw their rising popularity in the United States, particularly in the Southeast.
+Don Sr. shared this insight with his son, and as the saying goes, a new business was born.

-1992 The Barneses purchased a small corn tortilla production line that had been salvaged from a fire in Houston Texas and began making Pepito Tortillas.
-In the next 9 years they grew the label into one of the largest brands of tortillas on the east coast, counting Walmart, Ingles, Food Lion, Winn Dixie, Ahold, Sysco and many others among their customers.
+1992 The Barnes family acquired a compact corn tortilla production line, which had been rescued from a fire incident in Houston, Texas.
+They embarked on producing Pepito Tortillas.
+Over the ensuing nine years, they transformed the brand into one of the most prominent names in the world of tortillas on the eastern seaboard.
+Notably, their clientele included major retailers like Walmart, Ingles, Food Lion, Winn Dixie, Ahold, Sysco, and numerous others.